-1.5 Description of Alternatives
+1.6 Description of Alternatives

 The alternative evaluation is split between the No Action Alternative and the Emergency Action Alternative.
+The practicable alternative to restore navigation to the 9-foot navigation channel is the Emergency Action Alternative.
 The objective of the after-action EA is to evaluate the alternatives and manage the environmental impacts resulting from the dredging and disposal.